andyshahbazian/Automotive-Connected-Security/README.md

 # TPM-HSM
 Edge TPM and Cloud HSM for Automotive workloads

+A TEE, is a secure area of memory on a computing device where sensitive data and code can be executed.
+The TEE is isolated from the rest of the system, so it cannot be accessed by unauthorized users or processes.
+This makes the TEE ideal for applications that require high levels of security, such as financial transactions, medical records, and government data.

+The TEE is implemented in hardware and software.
+The hardware provides the physical isolation of the TEE, while the software provides the security mechanisms that protect the TEE from unauthorized access.

-TEE is available by default on some ARM Cortex processors.
+TEE (Trusted Execution Environment) is available by default on some ARM Cortex processors.
 The ARM TrustZone technology provides the foundation for TEEs on ARM Cortex processors.
 TrustZone is a security extension that allows the processor to be divided into two separate security domains: the secure world and the non-secure world.
 The secure world is isolated from the non-secure world, and it can only be accessed by trusted software.

 Some ARM Cortex processors that support TEE by default include: